Problems with sensor input

 Inactive

-I've been trying to figure out how to use a button to activate a pump relay connected to one of the zones for a few days.
-I have a OpenSprinklerPi with a Raspberry Pi Zero W.
+For a few days now I've been trying to figure out how to use a button to activate a pump relay that's connected to one of the zones.
+I have an OpenSprinklerPi with a Rasperry Pi Zero W.

-After some trial and error with the sensor input, I had the most success when I connected the button as an opener between GND and SN1.
-But the problem is that the program assigned to the button is not triggered after 1 second.
-It takes almost any amount of time before that OSPI recognizes that the program must be started.
-Actually, the keystroke should be registered if the key is pressed for >1 second.
+After some experimentation with the sensor input, I had the most success when I connected the button as a normally closed contact between GND and SN1.
+But the problem is that the program associated with the button is not triggered after 1 second.
+It takes almost any amount of time before the OSPI recognizes that the program needs to be started.
+Actually, the key press should be registered if the key is pressed for >1 second.

-In earlier attempts I had wired the button as a normally open contact and had the problem that the program started randomly even without the switch being pressed.
+In previous attempts I had wired the button as a normally open contact and had the problem that the program started randomly even without pressing the switch.

 After my two experiments I'm wondering if the sensor input has any kind of pull-up or pull-down?
-It seems to me that the input is not always at a valid logic level but is floating and then takes a random time for the input to switch.
-Should I connect the sensor input to GND or +5V using a resistor?
+It seems to me that the input is not always at a valid logic level but is floating and then requires a random time to switch the input.
+Should I set the sensor input to GND or +5V using a resistor?

 #24313